-Fast-paced multiplayer games (first person shooters, arena games, etc), use the UDP protocol to sync player movement and update game state.
-UDP is ideal for sending these game updates at a ridiculously fast speed, but messages are not guaranteed (because the next message is coming so fast behind).
-TCP guarantees message delivery, which makes it a great option for chat.
+Fast-paced multiplayer games (first person shooters, arena games, etc), use UDP protocol to sync player movement and update game state.
+UDP headers are ideal for sending these game updates at a ridiculously fast speed, but messages are not guaranteed (because the next message is coming so fast behind).
+TCP connection guarantees message delivery, which makes it a great option for chat.
 You’ll see great performance running your game on UDP and your social features on TCP.

 However, for less intense multiplayer games, like turn-based games, TCP is a suitable option for both gameplay and chat.
 Because TCP guarantees message delivery, and in games where every move matters (like a Scrabble turn or tic-tac-toe), it’s a great option to power the multiplayer gameplay.
 Of course, you’ll still want to separate your chat from the game servers, especially once your game takes off and you have thousands of users connected at a single time.

 Latency is another thing to consider, as there are different standards of latency for multiplayer functionality vs. social features.
 For a multiplayer game, ensuring game state and delivering player inputs, the industry-standard is no more than 20ms.
 Whereas for a chat application, the maximum latency for delivery of a chat message is 250ms.
-So you’ve got two different types of realtime messaging, with two different standards.
+So you’ve got two different types of real-time messaging for online games, with two different standards.
 Having them operate alone lets you manage each one based on what’s required.

 Start with core chat, allowing users to individual and group chat.
 With that, you’ve got the underlying infrastructure, as well as basic publish/subscribe, and there’s a lot of other social features you can easily build on it.
 In minimal code, you can add table stake chat features like typing indicators, user presence to show what players are online and offline, and unread message counters – features that are expected by users.

-Game studios big and small are moving towards this architectural design, including Pocket Gems, and more recently EVE Online.
-From better scalability and more efficient performance, to the freedom to innovate without being locked into a single stack, the benefits are clear – separating chat from your game servers is the way to go.
+Gaming apps big and small are moving towards this architectural design, including Pocket Gems, and more recently EVE Online.
+From better scalability, flow control, and more efficient performance, to the freedom to innovate without being locked into a single stack, the benefits are clear – separating chat from your game servers is the way to go.